 But Barclaycard isn’t the only issuer out there, and several others have secured cards for people who are rebuilding their credit.
 Secured cards are easier for people with bad credit to get because they require a security deposit.
 The deposit serves as your credit limit, and as collateral if you default.
 If you pay off your balance and close your account, you’ll get your deposit back.
 Some of the best options even offer rewards.

 Here are some alternatives to a Barclaycard for bad credit:

-Capital One Secured Credit Card: No annual fee or rewards.
+Secured Mastercard® from Capital One: $0 annual fee or rewards.
 Minimum deposit of $49, $99 or $200, depending on your creditworthiness.
 Your credit line is a minimum of $200, plus anything you add, up to your maximum approved credit line.

 The best alternative to a Barclaycard for bad credit is a secured card from another major issuer.
 While there are unsecured credit cards for bad credit, their secured counterparts will often have better rates and even offer rewards.
 If you pay your bills on time and avoid maxing out your credit limit, you'll start seeing your credit score go up.

 Barclaycard approval odds largely depend on your credit score, income and debt.
 All Barclays credit cards require a minimum of 700 or 750 credit score; this means you need either good or excellent credit to get approved for a Barclaycard.
 And that alone tells you the average American’s Barclaycard approval odds aren’t so hot.
 The average credit score is below 700, and you need to be above that mark for good Barclays approval odds.… read full answer

 Here’s what you should know about your Barclaycard approval odds: